Elon Musk may face more than one lawsuit from British rescue diver

 The California lawsuit follows weeks of Musk taunting Unsworth, whom he alleged without providing evidence of being a pedophile after the British diver criticized the Tesla CEO's plan to rescue the boys in a submarine in July.
 At the time, Unsworth said he was considering legal action against Musk.
 Under pressure, Musk apologized later that month.

 But the billionaire didn't back down from the drama.
 In August, Musk questioned why Unsworth hadn't sued him yet.
-And earlier this month, he doubled-down on his claims that Unsworth was a "child rapist," who had moved to Thailand to take a child bride in an email sent to Buzzfeed.
+In an email to BuzzFeed earlier this month he doubled-down on his claims that Unsworth was a "child rapist" who had moved to Thailand to take a child bride.
 Musk offered no evidence to support his claims, which L. Lin Wood, Unsworth's attorney, denied.

 In addition to a monetary award, Unsworth is seeking a restraining order that prevents Musk from making further public accusations.

-"Elon Musk falsely accused Vernon Unsworth of being guilty of heinous crimes," L. Lin Wood, one of the attorneys for Unsworth, said in an emailed statement.
+"Elon Musk falsely accused Vernon Unsworth of being guilty of heinous crimes," attorney Wood said in an emailed statement.
 "Musk's influence and wealth cannot convert his lies into truth or protect him from accountability for his wrongdoing in a court of law."

 A representative for Musk didn't immediately respond to a request for comment.